7 Ways to Export WiFi Profile With Password on Windows

 4. WiFi Network Backup Manager

-WiFi Network Backup Manager is quite a simple tool that can import and export wireless profiles.
-Although it only comes as an MSI installer you can extract it with Universal Extractor to make a portable version.
+This simple tool offers an easy way to import and export wireless profiles.
+Although it comes as an MSI installer, you can use

 Download WiFi Network Backup Manager